Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qDzU3niTLPI.md

 ### Transcript

-> um more decay on experimental can't really comment on mods you guys because um we don't officially support it so um maybe it will work maybe not
+> more decay on experimental can't really comment on mods you guys because, we don't officially support it so, maybe it will work maybe not